 If you’ve just learnt about tow ball weight, and why its so important you might be looking at a way of measuring your own tow ball weight, and to do this you need a set of tow ball weight scales, or you can do it at a weighbridge by taking a couple of different measurements.

-In actual fact you can do it with normal bathroom scales, or two bathroom scales at home (if you are careful), but most people go down the line of a dedicated set of scales that are designed for the job.
+In actual fact you can do it with normal bathroom scales, or two bathroom scales at home (if you are careful, as you can easily break them), but most people go down the line of a dedicated set of scales that are designed for the job.

 There are also some portable scales that can be used for tow ball weight and wheel weights, but I haven’t heard great things about their accuracy!